annotation/text-fabric/tf/docs/about/volumes.md

 against the individual volumes or against the whole work, using the `owork` features of volumes and collections.

-For the moment Text-Fabric is still lacking in handy functions to apply these node maps, but that will probably change in subsequent versions.
+For the moment TF is still lacking in handy functions to apply these node maps, but that will probably change in subsequent versions.

 A more intrinsic reason to develop the collect function is that it is an inverse of